 In order to protect citizens’ right to know when their privacy has been breached, many countries now have firm laws in place mandating what companies need to do in the case of a discovered data breach.
 These laws center around reporting of the breach and notifying customers, but may also cover things like how breach information should be recorded and stored.

 For example, at the end of 2018, Canada made changes to The Personal Information Protection and Electronic Documents Act (PIPEDA), outlining exactly how organizations subject to the act need to react to a data breach.
 Also in 2018, Alabama became the final state in the US to enact a data breach notification law.
+More recently, 2021 saw a number of data protection bills and laws passed across numerous international jurisdictions.

 See more statistics: